alexubilla8185/AfterLife/README.md

 1.  **Enable Authentication Providers:**
     - In your Supabase project dashboard, navigate to **Authentication** > **Providers**.
     - Enable the providers you wish to use: `Email` and `Google`.
-    - For social providers (Google, Facebook), you will need to provide the **Client ID** and **Client Secret** from their respective developer consoles.
+    - For social providers (Google), you will need to provide the **Client ID** and **Client Secret** from the Google Cloud Console.
 (Note: Facebook setup can be skipped for now as the feature is temporarily disabled).

 2.  **Create a Storage Bucket:**
     -   In your Supabase project dashboard, go to the **Storage** section.